 Pecking Orders are Natural

 If you don’t have a rooster, then one of your chickens will likely assume the role as the dominant bird.
 Check out our article Should You Get a Rooster for more information on roosters and happy chickens.
-You don’t want your chickens to harm one another, but some dominant pecking and bullying are normal to determine a new pecking order.
+You don’t want your chickens to harm one another, but some dominant pecking and bullying are normal.

 We Have Your Chicken Supplies